 ExpressVPN skirts the Netflix war on VPNs with ease and allows unlimited torrenting.
 It’s incorporated in the British Virgin Islands – and hence does not need to comply with any mandatory data retention laws.
 It also accepts Bitcoin as payment and operates a whopping 3,000+ servers spread across 94 countries.

-There’s no free trial exactly, but ExpressVPN has a 30-day money back guarantee that gives you complete access to all its servers as well as unlimited bandwidth.
+There’s no free trial exactly, but ExpressVPN has a 30-day money-back guarantee that gives you full access to all its servers as well as unlimited bandwidth.
 Your account will be charged when you sign up, but you will get a full refund if you cancel within the 30-day period.

 - High speeds for downloading and video streaming

 - Hard to beat on privacy and security